ahmedhussien91/Linux-yocto-Excersises/yocto/2.using_yocto_project/readme.md

 ```

 # optimizing your image

+this is an answer to a stackoverflow question ([link](https://stackoverflow.com/questions/28765494/yocto-minimal-image-with-package-management))

 I can suggest you few things, which may help you to optimize size of rootfs: